2006 United States Senate election in Missouri: Candidates

-Missouri was seen as the nation's bellwether state throughout the 20th century.
-It had voted for the winner of every presidential election since 1900, except for 1956 (when the state narrowly favored Adlai Stevenson over Dwight D. Eisenhower).
-Missouri's bellwether status was due to the fact that it not only voted for the electoral victor, but that its returns usually mirrored national returns.

-The state itself is a geographically central state, bordered by both the edges of Southern and Midwestern regions.
-In statewide contests for much of the 20th century, Missouri favored the Democratic Party.
-In recent elections, the Republican Party (GOP) has emerged in statewide contests.
-The election of 2004 was an important one; as George W. Bush was re-elected he carried Missouri.
-But this time his margin in the state was greater than it was nationwide.
-Bush won the Presidency 51% to 48%, he carried Missouri 53% to 46%.
-This trend had begun in 2000, when Bush lost the national popular vote to Al Gore 47% to 48% but still won Missouri, 50% to 47%.
-Bush's victory also saw Republicans triumph in several statewide contests; Senator Kit Bond was re-elected by a decisive 56% to 43% margin and Matt Blunt won the election for Governor, narrowly defeating state auditor Claire McCaskill 51% to 48%.
-The GOP also captured control of the state legislature for the first time in eighty years.

-Early campaign
+Campaign

 Talent, anticipating a tough re-election battle and attempting to dissuade challengers, had accumulated a large campaign fund.
 For most of 2005, he had no opposition.
 State Senator Chuck Graham had briefly entered the race early in the year, but dropped out soon after.
 However, on August 30, 2005, Democrat Claire McCaskill announced her intention to run for Talent's Senate seat.

 McCaskill started with a large financial disadvantage, but she was also an experienced candidate with high name recognition.
 McCaskill had run two successful campaigns for state auditor.
 She was also a candidate for governor in 2004, when she defeated the incumbent Democratic Governor Bob Holden in the primary election but lost with 48% of the vote in the general election.

-Both Talent and McCaskill faced unknowns in their respective primaries on August 8, 2006, and defeated them soundly.

 Talent started statewide advertising on August 1, 2006, forcing some observers to suggest that Talent was on the ropes and therefore needed to reassert his image (damaged recently by his "flip-flopping" on stem cell research, his opposition to raising the minimum wage and a general feeling of antipathy from the body politic regarding his lack of notable achievements while in the Senate) and pull ahead in a statistical dead heat.

-McCaskill and Talent agreed to debate each other on Meet the Press on October 8, 2006.